 Will I get a receipt for filing the FDS?

-If you reply by mail, a Certificate of Filing will be sent to you.
-If you file online, you will receive an immediate acknowledgement that you should save as proof that you filed.
+If you mail your financial disclosure statement, a Certificate of Filing will be sent to you.
+If you file your financial disclosure statement online, you will receive an immediate acknowledgement and view your statement.
+Please print a copy for your records.

 Is there a penalty for late filing?